NpoolPlatform/cloud-hashing-goods-not-used/message/npool/cloud-hashing-goods.md

 <a name="cloud.hashing.goods.v1.GetRecommendGoodsResponse"></a>

 ### GetRecommendGoodsResponse
-Infos and Recommands share same length
+Infos and Recommends should share same length

 | Field | Type | Label | Description |